73696e65/73696e65.github.io/source/_posts/2015-08-17-acid-server-1.markdown

 {% endcodeblock %}

-We realized after a few seconds, that there is no nc with executable property, no curl, no wget and no writable place in DocumentRoot on obvious place, I tried to store something to `/var/www/html/`.
+We realized after a few seconds, that there is no nc with executable property, no curl, no wget and no writable place in DocumentRoot on obvious place, we tried to store something to `/var/www/html/`.
 We could send anything over netcat, but using python reverse shell could be more efficient: